South African Beauty Salon Rules and Regulations: The Complete Guide

 9. Product Regulations

-Use beauty products approved by the South African Health Products Regulatory Authority (SAHPRA).
+The products you use in your salon must be approved by the South African Health Products Regulatory Authority (SAHPRA).
+This ensures that they meet safety standards and are safe for clients.

 10. Environmental Regulations